Whatsapp Icon

 Quinoa Vegetable Soup

 A warm bowl of soup is comforting and easy to digest, making it perfect for cancer patients.
-Quinoa, as a gluten-free grain, is rich in protein and fiber, contributing to a balanced diet.
-Heres a quick recipe:
+Quinoa, as a gluten-free grain, is rich in protein and fibre, contributing to a balanced diet.
+H is a quick recipe:

 - Saute onions, carrots, and garlic in a pot with olive oil.